When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 To dive a bit deeper into what this application offers, you can click on the "hamburger" button in the top-left corner.
 This is where you’ll see a button that will take you to TunnelBear’s settings.
 Let’s see what can be found here.

-TunnelBear’s Mac client shares a similar user interface with the Windows app.
+TunnelBear’s Mac client shares a user interface similar to that of the Windows app.
 At launch, you get the same home screen featuring a large map and placeholders for server locations.

 However, the toggle switch is now on the bottom of the app.
 An arrow beside it drops down to show a list of countries.
 Like on Windows, you can connect to a server using either of these options.

 The difference between the platforms shows up when you enter the settings pages.
 Both desktop apps got a recent do-over.
-Now, the Mac app has five tabs: General, Connection, Appearance, SplitBear, and Account.
+The Windows app has 4 options for its settings, while the Mac app has five.
+Let's take a look at TunnelBear VPN's settings on Mac.

 As expected, the mobile apps share TunnelBear’s simple, polished user interface on desktops.
 There’s also the large connection map we've become used to.